phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 1. From the left sidebar, select **Projects**
 2. Select the project
 3. From the left sidebar, select **Members**
-4. On the right hand side of the row for the member you want to remove, click the `ellipsis` and select **Remove** from the dropdown.
+4. On the right hand side of the row for the member you want to remove, click **Remove**.
 5. Confirm that you would like to remove the member from the project in the popup by clicking the **OK** button

 ## Remove a member from a group